ropensci/butterfly/README.md

 coverage](https://codecov.io/gh/thomaszwagerman/butterfly/branch/main/graph/badge.svg)](https://app.codecov.io/gh/thomaszwagerman/butterfly?branch=main)
 <!-- badges: end -->

-The goal of butterfly is to aid in the QA/QC of continually updating/overwritten time-series data where we expect new values over time, but where we want to ensure previous data remains unchanged.
+The goal of butterfly is to aid in the quality assurance of continually updating and overwritten time-series data, where we expect new values over time, but want to ensure previous data remains unchanged.

 <img src="man/figures/README-butterfly_diagram.png" width="100%" />

-Data previously recorded or calculated might change due equipment recalibration, discovery of human error in model code or a change in methodology.
-This could have unintended consequences, as changes to previous input data may also alter future predictions in forecasting models.
+Data previously recorded could change for a number of reasons, such as discovery of an error in model code, a change in methodology or instrument recalibration.
+Monitoring data sources for these changes is not always possible.

+Unnoticed changes in previous data could have unintended consequences, such as invalidating DOIs, or altering future predictions if used as input in forecasting models

-The butterfly package aims to flag changes to previous data to prevent data changes going unnoticed.
+This package provides functionality that can be used as part of a data pipeline, to check and flag changes to previous data to prevent changes going unnoticed.

 ## Installation